Electromechanical computational model of the human stomach: Examples

 The geometry of our stomach is constructed using Coreform Cubit~\cite{coreform2023} by defining a central longitudinal path from the fundus apex to the pyloric sphincter, and define the surface geometry by ellipsoidal radii, which are shaped and scaled based on geometric comparisons of multiple \mri{} datasets of the human stomach.
 This approach allows us to capture the natural curvature and complex shape of the stomach, ensuring that the model reflects realistic anatomical features.
 By combining these \mri-derived dimensions with an ellipsoidal cross-section, our model preserves key anatomical characteristics, such as the curvature of the stomach, while ensuring a smoothed surface and introducing simplifications around the openings to the duodenum and esophagus.
 This approach ensures anatomical fidelity in these regions without introducing numerical instabilities.

 The mesh resolution was guided by the convergence analysis to ensure numerical accuracy.
 The resulting finite element meshes comprises \num{210864} linear triangular scalar transport elements for the electrophysiology problem, and \num{17939} bilinear quadrilateral $7$-parameter shell elements for the solid problem.
 The boundary conditions applied follow those described in~\cref{sec:boundary_conditions}.
 The fully distended stomach can accommodate approximately \SIrange[]{2}{4}{\litre}, with intragastric pressures reaching up to \SI{35}{\mmHg}.
 Under resting conditions, intragastric pressure typically remains below \SI{7}{\mmHg}~\cite{Janssen-2011-IntragastricPressure,Wali-2013-PatientFullStomach}.
 The stomach geometry used in our simulations provides an estimated volume of nearly \SI{2}{\litre}.
 Within this physiological range, we select pressure values of \SI{25}{\mmHg} in the distal stomach and \SI{10}{\mmHg} in the proximal stomach to represent a partially filled state.
 Due to the lack of validated mixture-type material models for gastric tissue, simulation parameters are estimated to reflect physiological behavior~\cite{Liu2024} (see~\cref{tab:realistic_stomach_parameters}).
 The mass fractions are assumed based on analogies with cardiac~\cite{Gebauer-2023-CMMCardiac} and vascular tissue~\cite{Bellini-2014-MicrostructeArteialWall}.
+The muscle contraction intensities are set to $\alpha_\cf = 0.35$ and $\alpha_\lf = 0.1$, reflecting the relatively weaker contraction of the longitudinal muscle layer compared to the circumferential muscle layer (see~\cref{sec:influence_of_smc_contraction_intensities}).
 The stiffnesses of the spring-type boundary conditions are selected to approximate the mechanical support provided by the surrounding organs and tissues.
 The remaining parameters for the electrophysiology are listed in~\cref{tab:baseline_parameters}.